Cambodia: Culture

-Various factors contribute to the Cambodian culture including Theravada Buddhism, Hinduism, French colonialism, Angkorian culture, and modern globalization.
-The Cambodian Ministry of Culture and Fine Arts is responsible for promoting and developing Cambodian culture.
-Cambodian culture not only includes the culture of the lowland ethnic majority, but also some 20 culturally distinct hill tribes colloquially known as the Khmer Loeu, a term coined by Norodom Sihanouk to encourage unity between the highlanders and lowlanders.

-Rural Cambodians wear a krama scarf which is a unique aspect of Cambodian clothing.
-The sampeah is a traditional Cambodian greeting or a way of showing respect to others.
-Khmer culture, as developed and spread by the Khmer empire, has distinctive styles of dance, architecture, and sculpture, which have been exchanged with neighbouring Laos and Thailand throughout history.
-Angkor Wat (Angkor means "city" and Wat means "temple") is the best-preserved example of Khmer architecture from the Angkorian era along with hundreds of other temples that have been discovered in and around the region.

 Traditionally, the Khmer people have a recorded information on Tra leaves.
 Tra leaf books record legends of the Khmer people, the Ramayana, the origin of Buddhism and other prayer books.
 They are taken care of by wrapping in cloth to protect from moisture and the climate.

 Bon Om Touk (Cambodian Water & Moon Festival), the annual boat rowing contest, is the most attended Cambodian national festival.
 Held at the end of the rainy season when the Mekong River begins to sink back to its normal levels allowing the Tonle Sap River to reverse flow, approximately 10% of Cambodia's population attends this event each year to play games, give thanks to the moon, watch fireworks, dine, and attend the boat race in a carnival-type atmosphere.

-Popular games include soccer, kicking a sey, which is similar to a footbag, and chess.
-Based on the classical Indian solar calendar and Theravada Buddhism, the Cambodian New Year is a major holiday that takes place in April.
-Recent artistic figures include singers Sinn Sisamouth and Ros Serey Sothea (and later Preap Sovath and Sokun Nisa), who introduced new musical styles to the country.

 Every year, Cambodians visit pagodas across the country to mark the Pchum Ben (Ancestors' Day).
 During the 15-day festival, people offer prayers and food to the spirits of their dead relatives.
-For most Cambodians, it is a time to remember their relatives, who died during 1975–1979 Khmer Rouge regime.
+For most Cambodians, it is a time to remember their relatives who died during the 1975–1979 Khmer Rouge regime.

 Cuisine

 Rice is the staple grain, as in other Southeast Asian countries.
-Fish from the Mekong and Tonlé Sap rivers is also an important part of the diet.
+Fish from the Mekong and Tonlé Sap rivers is a part of the diet.
 The supply of fish and fish products for food and trade as of 2000 was 20 kg per person or 2 ounces per day per person.
-Some of the fish can be made into prahok for longer storage.